Suppen/Telegram-API-wrapper-for-JS/README.md

 They are also readable on [https://doc.suppen.no/teleapiwrapper](https://doc.suppen.no/teleapiwrapper)

 ## Changelog
+* **2.0.2**: Minor changes to the readme, and modularized the code.
+No functional changes
 * **2.0.1**: Minor bugfix
 * **2.0.0**: Added methods and updated old ones to support the API v2.0.
 Converted everything to ES6 and removed support for giving arguments the traditional way.
 All your bots will probably break on this update
 * **0.16.1**: Made the timeout call the callback too, not just reject the promise